Measures the impact of corporate bond yields over the past twelve months

 *Plan sponsors who report pension (defined benefit) liabilities under either US GAAP or IFRS standards determine the plan’s discount rate as the discounted value of the expected cash flows using corporate bond yields.

-The Findley Pension Liability Index is provided for informational purposes only.
-Findley, Inc. does not make any warranties as to the accuracy or adequacy of the Findley Pension Liability Index or its fitness for a particular purpose.
+The Pension Liability Index is provided for informational purposes only.
+Findley, A Division of USI does not make any warranties as to the accuracy or adequacy of the Pension Liability Index or its fitness for a particular purpose.

 © 2021 Findley, A Division of USI.
 All Rights Reserved.